mohamed-y-badran/Palindrome-Checker/README.md

 - Bootstrap for responsive design and user interface components

 *Features*
-........Real-time Palindrome Validation: Users can input text to instantly check if it's a palindrome.
+1- Real-time Palindrome Validation: Users can input text to instantly check if it's a palindrome.
-........Responsive Design: The application is fully responsive, ensuring usability across various devices and screen sizes.
+2- Responsive Design: The application is fully responsive, ensuring usability across various devices and screen sizes.
-........User-friendly Interface: A clean and intuitive interface designed with Bootstrap.
+3- User-friendly Interface: A clean and intuitive interface designed with Bootstrap.

 *Technologies Used*
-    JavaScript: Handles the logic for checking palindromes.
+  - JavaScript: Handles the logic for checking palindromes.
-    HTML: Structures the application layout.
+  - HTML: Structures the application layout.
-    CSS: Provides custom styling.
+  - CSS: Provides custom styling.
-    Bootstrap: Ensures a responsive and visually appealing interface.
+  - Bootstrap: Ensures a responsive and visually appealing interface.

 **Contact**
  Email : mohamedworking2040@gmail.com